MadLadSquad/rapidyaml/changelog/current.md

 If you prefer to keep on using the legacy operators `=`, `|=`, `<<`, `>>`, you can enable the cmake variable (or define the macro) `RYML_WITH_LEGACY_OPERATORS`.

-The rest of the changes are optional, **but advised, and recommended**.
+The rest of the changes are **optional, but recommended**.
 If you don't do these changes, your code will go on working as before, but the new features and improved behavior will not be available.

 <a id="readresult"></a>
 ### Optional: user-implemented `read()` should now return `ReadResult`

 Your `read()` functions should now return a `c4::yml::ReadResult`.
-This enables reporting the exact node on which a deserialization error happens, even if it is nested deep in the tree, which in turn helps tremendously pinpointing troubles in YAML source (especially with location tracking):
+This enables reporting the exact node on which a deserialization error happens, even if it is nested deep in the tree, which in turn helps tremendously pinpointing problems in YAML source (especially with location tracking):
 ```c++
 // optional: your implementation of read() should be changed from...
 bool read(c4::yml::ConstNodeRef const& node, T *var)